Maitrri/Smart-Data-Chatbot/README.md

 DB_NAME=chatbot
 ```

-> Make sure your MySQL server allows connections from your app’s IP or localhost.
+> Ensure your MySQL server allows connections from your app’s IP or localhost.

-### 📄 Import Data
+### 📥 Import Data

 4. Upload data into the above tables using either: